-Have you ever been to a good restaurant, ordered a nice thick steak, only to have it come to
+Ever been to a good restaurant, ordered a nice thick steak, only to have it come to the table

-the table cooked entirely wrong?
-Unless you send it back and have them start over, it tends
+cooked entirely wrong?
+Unless you send it back and have them start over, it tends to take the

 The same principle applies here.
 You can buy the best baby back ribs in the world and ruin